 There are a few variations for this shooter.
 They're all delicious.

 - To make the chocolate Girl Scout cookie, simply shake and strain 1/2 ounce each of vodka, chocolate liqueur, crème de menthe, and Irish cream into a shot glass.

 - To make the after five layered shooter, fill a shot glass a third of the way with chocolate liqueur and float an equal amount of Irish cream on top, followed by floating peppermint schnapps on top.

 - For an ice cream drink, combine 1 1/2 ounces chocolate vodka with 3/4 ounce peppermint schnapps, 1 scoop chocolate ice cream, and 1/2 cup ice in a blender.
 Blend until smooth.
 Pour into a chilled glass rimmed with chocolate cookie crumbs.

 Oddly enough, despite the fact that these recipes include different liqueurs and are prepared as either a shot or mixed drink, they all have about the same amount of alcohol.

-To estimate the alcohol content of these drinks, we chose the lowest proof or most popular liqueurs for each.
-That includes a 30-proof Irish cream and peppermint schnapps, 40 proof coffee liqueur and a 34 proof chocolate liqueur.
+To estimate the alcohol content of these drinks, a 30-proof Irish cream and peppermint schnapps, 40-proof coffee liqueur, and a 34-proof chocolate liqueur were used.